-The Company has various financial instruments including cash, short-term investments, receivables, and accounts payable and accrued liabilities.
+The Company has various financial instruments including cash, receivables, and accounts payable and accrued liabilities.
 The carrying values of these financial instruments approximate their fair values due to the near-term maturity of these financial instruments.

 b) Concentrations of business risk